 Strategically make use of this to effectively convey information that might not fit anywhere else in your LinkedIn profile.
 Don’t make the same mistake as others and stand out!

-Having a customised URL (linkedin.com/your name) makes it easier to optimise your profile for public viewing and sharing.
+Having customised URLs (linkedin.com/your name) make it easier to optimise your profile for public viewing and sharing.

 Having a custom URL makes your profile look more professional, clean, and legitimate.
 Most LinkedIn users don’t customise the way their URL is built by default.